nicholasadamou/starter-kit/README.md

 │   ├───assets -> Compiled Assets
 │   ├───index.html -> Compiled Pug files
 │   ├───vendors -> Project dependencies
-├───source -> All of the un-compiled files will be placed here (Development) │   ├───assets -> Assets for the project
+├───src -> All of the un-compiled files will be placed here (Development) │   ├───assets -> Assets for the project
 │   │   ├───images -> Images
 │   │   └───js -> Scripts